Opening Your Online Brokerage Account Primer

 - Be mindful of the foreign exchange fees – brokerages take a healthy cut.
 Although many major discount brokerages in Canada have introduced U.S.-dollar accounts, some brokerages remain in the Stone Age and do not allow you to hold U.S.-dollars inside some accounts.
 So, while you can buy or sell U.S.-listed ETFs or U.S. stocks in your RRSP or TFSA, the currency will be converted automatically to Canadian dollars and because of that you’ll be charged a pricey foreign exchange fee on every transaction.
 So, do some research on that.
 Make sure you ask the following questions of your brokerage:

 - Be mindful of the brokerage that can DRIP (Dividend Reinvestment Plan) – DRIPs can help put your retirement plan on autopilot.
 Although many major discount brokerages in Canada allow you to reinvest dividends and distributions for every security you own some don’t.
 So consider if you want to leverage DRIPs for your investments and confirm with the brokerage they offer this flexibility for the account(s) you’ve selected.

 Thanks to my reader for this blogpost idea and should you have more specific questions don’t hesitate to comment or drop me an email, I will answer your questions as best I can.
 Alternatively I might just turn any comment or email into another article on this subject.

-Oh, lastly, as promised “Google” this list of online brokerages for your research and check out that detailed MoneySense article above:
+Oh, lastly, as promised “Google” this list of online brokerages for your research and check out any links above.

 - RBC Direct Investing

-- BMO InvestorLine – see my link below!
+- BMO InvestorLine – see my link below where I can save you money!

 - CIBC Investor’s Edge